Baker County, Florida

 Baker County is a county in the U.S. state of Florida.
 As of the 2020 census, the population was 28,259.
 Its county seat is Macclenny.
 The county was founded in 1861 and is named for James McNair Baker, a judge and Confederate Senator.

-Baker County is included in the Jacksonville, FL Metropolitan Statistical Area.
+Baker County is included in the Jacksonville metropolitan area.
 In 1864, the Battle of Olustee, which was the only major American Civil War battle in Florida, was fought near Lake City in Baker County.

 History

 Baker County was founded in 1861.
-It was named for James McNair Baker (1821–1892), a judge and Confederate senator.
+It was named for James McNair Baker, a judge and Confederate senator.
 In 1864 the Battle of Olustee was fought near Lake City in Baker County.
 This was the only major American Civil War battle in Florida.

 Much of the area was originally covered with pine flatwoods and cypress swamps, as was Columbia County to the west.
 Parts of both counties are included in Osceola National Forest.
 A lumber industry developed here, with sawmills constructed along rivers and waterways, where lumber was brought out by water.
 Turpentine was also produced.
 These industries employed many African American laborers.